veeso/termscp/docs/man.md

 ### Are my passwords Safe 😈

-Well, kinda.
+Well, Yep 😉.
 As said before, bookmarks are saved in your configuration directory along with passwords.
 Passwords are obviously not plain text, they are encrypted with **AES-128**.
 Does this make them safe?
-Well, depends on your operating system:
+Absolutely! (except for BSD and WSL users 😢)

-On Windows and MacOS the passwords are stored, if possible (but should be), in respectively the Windows Vault and the Keychain.
+On **Windows**, **Linux** and **MacOS** the passwords are stored, if possible (but should be), respectively in the *Windows Vault*, in the *system keyring* and into the *Keychain*.
 This is actually super-safe and is directly managed by your operating system.

+❗ Please, notice that if you're a Linux user, you should really read the [chapter below 👀](#linux-keyring), because the keyring might not be enabled or supported on your system!

-On Linux and BSD, on the other hand, the key used to encrypt your passwords is stored on your drive (at $HOME/.config/termscp).
+On *BSD* and *WSL*, on the other hand, the key used to encrypt your passwords is stored on your drive (at $HOME/.config/termscp).
 It is then, still possible to retrieve the key to decrypt passwords.
 Luckily, the location of the key guarantees your key can't be read by users different from yours, but yeah, I still wouldn't save the password for a server exposed on the internet 😉.

-Actually [keyring-rs](https://github.com/hwchen/keyring-rs), supports Linux, but for different reasons I preferred not to make it available for this configuration.
-If you want to read more about my decision read [this issue](https://github.com/veeso/termscp/issues/2), while if you think this might have been implemented differently feel free to open an issue with your proposal.
+#### Linux Keyring

+We all love Linux thanks to the freedom it gives to the users.
+You can basically do anything you want as a Linux user, but this has also some cons, such as the fact that often there is no standard applications across different distributions.
+And this involves keyring too.
+This means that on Linux there might be no keyring installed on your system.
+Unfortunately the library we use to work with the key storage requires a service which exposes `org.freedesktop.secrets` on D-BUS and the worst fact is that there only two services exposing it.

+- ❗ If you use GNOME as desktop environment (e.g. ubuntu users), you should already be fine, since keyring is already provided by `gnome-keyring` and everything should already be working.
+- ❗ For other desktop environment users there is a nice program you can use to get a keyring which is [KeepassXC](https://keepassxc.org/), which I use on my Manjaro installation (with KDE) and works fine.
+The only problem is that you have to setup it to be used along with termscp (but it's quite simple).
+To get started with KeepassXC read more [here](#keepassxc-setup-for-termscp).
+- ❗ What about you don't want to install any of these services?
+Well, there's no problem! **termscp will keep working as usual**, but it will save the key in a file, as it usually does for BSD and WSL.

+##### KeepassXC setup for termscp

+Follow these steps in order to setup keepassXC for termscp:

+1. Install KeepassXC
+2. Go to "tools" > "settings" in toolbar
+3. Select "Secret service integration" and toggle "Enable KeepassXC freedesktop.org secret service integration"
+4. Create a database, if you don't have one yet: from toolbar "Database" > "New database"
+5. From toolbar: "Database" > "Database settings"
+6. Select "Secret service integration" and toggle "Expose entries under this group"
+7. Select the group in the list where you want the termscp secret to be kept.
+Remember that this group might be used by any other application to store secrets via DBUS.

 ---